TYPO3-extensions/dam/Documentation/Indexing/index.rst

 What does "Indexing" mean?
 ==========================

-IMO Indexing means that an asset record in DAM is automatically filled with as much information as possible.
+IMO Indexing means that an media record in DAM is automatically filled with as much information as possible.

 Indexing is called in the following situations: